Fielding Mentored

-In Autumn 2012 we have set aside two weeks from September 17 especially for writers, but you can come at any time that suits you subject to availability.
+You can can come at any time that suits you during these months subject to availability.

 A Fielding Week with us will give you valuable space and time to work, as well as some intensive mentoring support and the company of other artists.
 It can help you get past a block or make progress with a specific aspect of your writing.